michael-carvajal/jamify/README.md

 Currently the app has functionality to authenticate users, create and edit Songsheets, create and edit lists of Songsheets, create and delete audio files called demos.
 I included a piano keyboard so users can play along to a songsheet.

+This site is currently live here: https://jamify-dhs9.onrender.com.
+You can also clone the repo and run locally by following the instructions below.
 ## Index

 [MVP Feature List](https://github.com/michael-carvajal/jamify/wiki/Feature-List) |